awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 ------
 #### [ C\# ]

-Update `src/HelloEcs/HelloEcsStack.cs` to read as follows\.
+Update `src/HelloEcs/HelloEcsStack.cs` so that it resembles the following\.

 ```
 using Amazon.CDK;
 using Constructs;
 using Amazon.CDK.AWS.ECS;
 using Amazon.CDK.AWS.ECS.Patterns;
 namespace HelloEcs
 {
     public class HelloEcsStack : Stack